MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/magento2/faq/activating-magento-vault.md

 Magento Vault:

-- Stores customers' payment details as a token in the Magento database
+- Stores the customer's payment details as a token in the Magento database
 - Facilitates a fast, secure checkout process
 - Increases [conversion](/getting-started/glossary/#conversion-rate)